Provar

 Note:

-While navigating to Import Projects from Git screen from Welcome to Provar screen, a security pop-up is displayed (for example on Mac 0.15.3) as shown below.
+While navigating to Import Projects from the Git screen from the Welcome to Provar screen, a security pop-up is displayed, as shown below.

-It will prompt, every time a Git operation is performed unless you click Always Allow button which will stop it and just do the operation in the background.
+It will prompt every time a Git operation is performed unless you click the Always Allow button, which will stop it and do the operation in the background.

-If it still prompts all the time, just check you’re using the correct password or it might be a bug with the git plugin.
+If it still prompts all the time, check you’re using the correct password, or it might be a bug with the git plugin.

 Peer review

-Peer Review is an important process that should be performed regularly during the development of new Test Cases.
+Peer Review is a necessary process that should be performed regularly during developing new Test Cases.

 A suggested Peer Review process is as follows: